 H.A.S.
 Technology is a global provider of cloud-based workforce management and social care technology.
 The Group includes a number of technology brands including care management specialist, CM (previously CM2000).

 Our technology saves customers time and money and improves the quality of their services.
 Our patented innovative software solutions include: visit scheduling and verification, invoicing / payroll reporting, business intelligence, market shaping, risk identification and prevention.
-We currently trade through seven brands around the world.
-Five in the UK (CM / Ezitracker/ RosterPlus / PAMMS / ARMED).
-Two in Australia / New Zealand (Ezitracker / Ezicare and Savii in the USA.
+We currently trade through several brands around the world.
+CM, Ezitracker, PAMMS and ARMED in the UK.
+Ezitracker and Eziplan in Australia / New Zealand and Savii in the US.

 The starting point for ARMED was finding a way to use machine learning to identify escalating risk, a cause of which is falls.
 The number of hospital admissions due to an older person falling is set to rise to nearly 1000 a day by the end of the decade.
 This means falls prevention is not a luxury but a necessity.